OfficeDev/office-js-docs-pr/word/word-add-ins.md

     })();
 ```

-4) Create an XML file named BoilerplateManifest.xml and paste the code below into the file.
+4) Create an XML file named BoilerplateManifest.xml and paste the following code into the file.
 This is the manifest file that Word uses to discover information about an add-in such as its location or display name.
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
     <OfficeApp xmlns="http://schemas.microsoft.com/office/appforoffice/1.1"